 Yeah, cause we are all geniuses at dealing with finances alone – but then the debt wouldn’t have been there in the first place!

-While it’s easy to think it’s your mess so you can clear it up, there are many organisations who can give you free, impartial, confidential and sound advice to sort your situation out.
+While it’s easy to think it’s your mess so you can clear it up, there are many organisations that can give you free, impartial, confidential and sound advice to sort your situation out.

 You don’t need to do everything they suggest or even follow them to the letter, but getting some plans of action from debt experts is a brilliant place to start.